precap/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 Assembly with EX-MotorShield8874
 ================================

-Assembly with the EX-MotorShield8874 is extremely simple, just plug the motor shield into your choice of Command Station motherboard.
+Assembly with the |EX-MS| is extremely simple, just plug the motor shield into your choice of Command Station motherboard.
 Unlike other motor shields, the EX-MotorShield8874 needs no jumpering, trace cutting, or pin bending!
 Just plug it in.

 Shown here are examples of the shield plugged into Mega+WiFi, Nucleo-F411RE: